Q: What stage are we at in Treaty?

 Q: How will we pay off the Treaty loan?
 And how much have we borrowed so far?

 A: As of April 2018, all further negotiations are loan free.
-The federal government has also stated that their intention is for all past loans to be forgiven.
+As of the 2019 federal budget all past loans have been forgiven.

 Q: What happens to the current arrangement with Stó:lō Nation for services and administration?

 A: While we intend to deliver some services directly, we will be engaging in discussions over the coming years with the Stó:lō Service Agency on other service arrangements.

 Q: What happens to the current band administration staff?
 Will there be any job losses?